grafana/alloy/docs/sources/set-up/run/binary.md

 By default, {{% param "PRODUCT_NAME" %}} writes the output to `stdout` and errors to `stderr`.

-To write the logs to a file, you can use the redirection operator for your operating system.
+To write the output and error logs to a file, you can use the redirection operator for your operating system.
 For example, the following command combines the standard output and standard errors into a single text file:

 {{< code >}}